Towards AI-assisted Neutrino Flavor Theory Design: Methods

 The next steps are the assignment of irreducible representations to each particle and the construction of the Lagrangian.
 For instance, in the $A_4$ group, a common choice is to assign the $\SU{2}$ lepton doublets in a triplet irreducible representation~\cite{Ding:2011gt}.
 To construct the Lagrangian, it requires that the invariant contractions under the flavor symmetry be computed, for example, using \texttt{Discrete}~\cite{Holthausen:2011vd} in Mathematica.
 The generalized superpotential (from which the Lagrangian is extracted) up to dimension five, is then

-where the $\alpha$ coefficients are dimensionless constants and $\Lambda$ is both the cut-off scale and the right-handed neutrino mass scale.
+where the $\alpha$ coefficients are dimensionless constants,$\phi_i$ are the flavons, and $\Lambda$ is both the cut-off scale and the right-handed neutrino mass scale.
 The first line in \Cref{eq:ModelsForML} is the contribution to the charged lepton mass matrix.
 The second line is the contribution to the neutrino Dirac mass matrix.
 Finally, the last line is the contribution to the Majorana mass matrix.
+The exact form of the superpotential for a given model immediately follows from the particle content and corresponding charge assignments, from which the $\alpha$ parameters can be fit to the experimental observables in Supplementry Tab.
+1.

 The flavons are assumed to acquire a \ac{VEV} scale equal to $ 0.1 \Lambda$, and thus influence the overall scale of the Yukawa couplings.
 On the other hand, the different \ac{VEV} alignment configurations for the flavon triplets determine the mass matrix structure, and hence the neutrino mixing observables.
 Here, the flavons are chosen to acquire one of the following typical \ac{VEV} configurations~\cite{Altarelli:2005yx,Ding:2011gt}: